 How do you modernize a basement bar?

 There are many basement bar ideas that you can choose from, many that have themes.
-I have seen sports bar themed basement bars which incorporate a pool table, a large television, a darts board, posters of their favorite hockey team or football team on the wall etc.
+I have seen sports bar-themed basement bars that incorporate a pool table, a large television, a darts board, posters of their favorite hockey team or football team on the wall, etc.

-Other homeowners like a more relaxed basement bar theme and convert to just a cinema room with comfy chairs.
+Other homeowners like a more relaxed basement bar theme and converting to just a cinema room with comfy chairs.
 Others may have a small bar area.
-Some even splash out and purchase the cinema chairs and popcorn machines.
+Some even splash out and purchase cinema chairs and popcorn machines.